darrinhenein/mozilla-loop-spec/src/notes/contacts.md

 ###Import Contacts
-This button would open the Google Contacts permissions flow in a new tab.
+This [button](#import-contacts) would open the Google Contacts permissions flow in a new tab.
+If contacts have already been imported from the service, the button would instead be labelled "Sync Contacts".

 ###New Contact
 This allows the creation of a new _local_ contact.